latin-1/um5302ta/README.md

 ## TL;DR

-Use a kernel version ≥ 6.0.9 and apply the DSDT patch in the [speaker](#speaker) section.
+Using a kernel version ≥ 6.0.9 and applying the DSDT patch specified in the [speaker](#speaker) section.

 ## Keyboard